gin66/FastAccelStepper/extras/doc/esp32_i2s_driver.md

 `TICKS_PER_S = 16 000 000` and I2S frame rate = 250 000 → 64 ticks/frame.
 This
 is an exact integer ratio, so no drift accumulates if the I2S clock is derived from the same PLL as the CPU clock.
-Verify this on hardware.

-If a small discrepancy exists (e.g., due to PLL configuration or crystal tolerance), a Bresenham-style correction can accumulate fractional-tick error per frame and insert/skip a tick when the error exceeds ±1 tick.
-The adjustment range is 1–64 ticks.

 ### Step Counting